What is ALTA?

 What is the Annual Alexis Levitin Bilingual Reading Series?
 How can I submit to participate?

-The Annual Alexis Levitin Bilingual Reading Series, sometimes referred to simply as Bilingual Readings, are groupings of readings in which presenters organized by language or theme give 12-minute readings, part of which must be conducted in the original language of the reading selection.
-The Bilingual Readings are exclusive (~50% acceptance rate) and are among the most popular events at the ALTA conference.
+The Annual Alexis Levitin Bilingual Reading Series, sometimes referred to simply as Bilingual Readings, are groupings of readings in which presenters organized by language or theme give 10-minute readings, part of which must be conducted in the original language of the reading selection.
+The Bilingual Readings are among the most popular events at the ALTA conference.

-Applications to participate in the Annual Alexis Levitin Bilingual Reading Series open in mid-February and are open through late May of each year.
-To apply, you must use the form provided on the conference site.
+Signups to participate in the Annual Alexis Levitin Bilingual Reading Series open in mid-February and are open through July of each year.
+To apply, you must use the form provided on the conference site (and in our newsletters).

 How can I find out more about the ALTA conference?